 In mediation, both parties agree on the choice of a neutral mediator.
 The mediator’s role is to facilitate the discussions between the parties themselves, exploring options and taking account of individually important factors.
 This allows the parties to craft arrangements that are right for them whereas a court can only make a narrow range of orders which it imposes but which neither party might choose.
 By definition, mediation is constructive.
 The mediator cannot advise but is there to help, using their own background in family law.
 The couple make their own decisions, taking legal advice from their own lawyers where needed.

 Collaborative law is a process by which the parties, together with their own solicitors (who must be qualified to undertake this sort of work), engage in a series of face-to-face meetings, to discuss their needs and their objectives with the aim of finding a tailor-made and mutually acceptable solution.

 Arbitration mirrors the court system.
 With the agreement of the arbitrator, standard processes and procedures can be varied to suit the parties.
 Lawyers are involved in the same way as they would be in court.
 The arbitrator can deal with discrete issues or the whole of a dispute.
 The end result is an arbitration award (ruling) which is binding.
 The law applied is that of England and Wales.

-Head of Department Henry Hood is a member of the Institute of Family Law Arbitrators (IFLA), fully qualified to conduct arbitrations.
-Henry, Jo Carr-West and Hazel Wright are all accredited mediators with the Family Mediation Council and are able to conduct mediation information and assessment meetings (MIAMs) for court use.
-Hetty Gleave and Jay Patel are qualified mediators.
-Henry, Hazel and Richard Kershaw are all qualified Collaborative lawyers.
+Head of department Henry Hood is a member of the Institute of Family Law Arbitrators (IFLA), fully qualified to conduct arbitrations.
+Henry and Jo Carr-West are accredited mediators with the Family Mediation Council and are able to conduct mediation information and assessment meetings (MIAMs) for court use, whilst Hetty Gleave and Jay Patel are qualified mediators.
+Henry and Richard Kershaw are also qualified Collaborative lawyers.